When Brawls Were Routine

 The Merits and Demerits of a Brawl-Free Era

-In modern NPB, brawls are becoming relics of the past.
+In NPB since the 2010s, brawls have become relics of the past.
 Since the 2010s, bench-clearing incidents occur 0-1 times annually.
 Stricter penalties drive this decline - involved players face 5-10 game suspensions and fines of 500,000-1,000,000 yen.
 Managers and coaches face supervisory responsibility and potential suspensions.
 Advanced video technology recording incidents from multiple camera angles provides clear evidence for disciplinary decisions.
 In the social media era, brawl footage spreads instantly, creating image damage risk that serves as additional deterrence.
 However, some argue that "showing fighting spirit" boosts team morale, and debate continues over whether completely eliminating brawls diminishes baseball's appeal.